Submissions are now being accepted for the 2024 SWPACA Conference!

 Topics may address, but are not limited to:

-The Libraries, Archives, Museums, and Popular Culture area solicits paper proposals from librarians, archivists, curators, graduate students, faculty, collectors, writers, independent scholars, and other aficionados (including people who use libraries, archives, and museums!) of popular culture and information settings of all types.
+The Cultural Heritage Institutions area solicits proposals from librarians, archivists, curators, graduate students, faculty, collectors, writers, independent scholars, and other aficionados (yes! including people who use libraries, archives, and museums!) of popular culture and cultural heritage settings of all types.
 We also encourage proposals for slide shows, video presentations, panels, and roundtables organized around common themes.

 Some suggested topics include:

-- Histories and profiles of museums, archives, libraries, special collections, oral history collections, and other popular culture resources and collections in cultural heritage institutions; a chance to show off what you’ve got to scholars who might want to use it);
+- Histories and profiles of popular culture resources and collections in cultural heritage institutions; a chance to show off what you’ve got to scholars who might want to use it

-- Ethical, intellectual freedom, or cultural sensitivity issues related to popular culture resources;
+- Intellectual freedom or cultural sensitivity issues related to popular culture resources

-- Outreach programs like book clubs and reading groups, city- or campus-wide reading programs, or special exhibits;
+- Book clubs and reading groups, city- or campus-wide reading programs

-- Wikipedia, YouTube, Google Books, social networking, EBay, gaming, and their impact on libraries, archives, museums, and popular culture collections;
+- Web 2.0, gaming, semantic web, etc. and their impact on libraries, archives, museums, and digital humanities collections

-- The role of libraries, archives, and museums in public education, economic hard times, and natural disasters.
+- The role of public libraries, archives, museums, and other cultural heritage institutions in economic hard times and natural disasters

 We encourage proposals for panels and roundtables organized around common themes.